-Do DHT Blockers really work?
+Do DHT blockers really work?
 In short – definitely!
-In fact, finasteride, which is one of the most popular hair loss treatments and the only oral, FDA-approved medication for androgenic alopecia – is actually a DHT blocker.
+In fact, finasteride – one of the most popular hair loss treatments and the only oral, FDA-approved medication for androgenic alopecia – is actually a DHT blocker.

-You may be aware that pattern hair loss has both a genetic and a hormonal component.
-DHT, otherwise known as dihydrotestosterone, is the hormonal component that is considered to be one of the main causes behind this condition.
+Androgenic alopecia has both genetic and hormonal components that cause balding.
+DHT, otherwise known as dihydrotestosterone, is the hormonal component that’s thought to be one of the main causes behind this condition.
 Blocking this hormone can stop androgenic alopecia’s progression and prompt hair regrowth.

 What is DHT?